RadMousa/RadwaMo-Data-Analysis-Portfolio/excel.md

 ---

-# ✅ Conclusion
+# Conclusion

-This project demonstrates my ability to clean and analyse data using Excel, apply formulas and PivotTables, and create visualisations and identify insights.
+This project demonstrates my ability to clean and analyse data using Excel, apply formulas and PivotTables, create visualisations, and identify meaningful business insights.